KostasEreksonas/TryHackMe_Writeups/Road/README.md

 # Admin Account

-Looking around my newly created ***profile*** page and searching for any clickable buttons, it is possible to find an admin email address.
+Looking around the newly created ***profile*** page and searching for any clickable buttons, it is possible to find an admin email address.

 ![Profile Page](/Road/images/Profile_Page.png)